 To determine if a dog is a Staffordshire Bull Terrier, look for key physical characteristics such as a muscular build, square-shaped head, short muzzle, and short, smooth coat.
 However, the only surefire way to know a dog's breed is through a DNA test.

 Staffordshire Bull Terriers are popular in Australia due to their friendly and adaptable nature, making them well-suited to family life.
-Their compact size and loyalty also make them a favored choice for city dwellers.
+Their compact size and loyalty also make them a favoured choice for city dwellers.

 Staffordshire Bull Terriers are indeed strong and muscular, but their strength is not on the same level as some of the larger working and mastiff breeds.
 Their power is impressive relative to their size.